armpitMFG/OSSM-Parts/OSSM v2 AIO PCB Backpack Mod/README.md

 ### Motor Support
 - 57AIM30
-- iHSV57 (No rear cover mod for this motor)
+- iHSV57 (No rear cover mod for this motor, no passthru ring, use 4pin header for motor signal)

 ## [Print Files](Files/)